 Physical illnesses are usually easy to identify.
 For example, if you feel pain, you look for ways to treat it.
 Mental illnesses, on the other hand, aren’t always easy to identify and treat.
 Sometimes, a person doesn’t even recognize a problem.
 Their family or friends may notice something is wrong before they do.
-Have you ever wondered, do I have a mental disorder?
+Have you ever wondered, “Do I have a mental health disorder?”
 In fact, getting an answer to this question can help you begin healing.

-Do I Have a Mental Disorder?
+Do I Have a Mental Health Disorder?
 Finding Answers

 You may feel like something isn’t quite right in your life, but you can’t put your finger on it.
 Therefore, ask yourself the following questions:

 - Do I feel disconnected from the people around me?

 - Is my anxiety out of proportion to what I’m experiencing?